djalbat/watchful-cli/README.md

 There are two main use cases, namely building a package and building a bundle.

-For a package, you must supply the source and lib directories.
+For a package, you must supply the source and lib directories:

     watchful batch --source-directory=es6/ --lib-directory=./lib

 This will transpile all the JavaScript files in the `es6` directory and place them in the `lib` directory, honouring sub-directories.

 Note that Watchful is tolerant of leading and trailing delimiters.
 It expects paths to be relative ones pointing to folders in the project directory, however.
-Relative paths outside of the project directory or any absolute paths will result in errors errors.
+Relative paths outside of the project directory or any absolute paths will result in errors.

-For a bu, you must supply the source and temp directories, together with the entry file for the bundle:
+For a bundle, you must supply the source and temp directories together with the entry file for the bundle:

     watchful batch --source-directory=es6/ --temp-directory=./tmp --enty-file=main.js

-The path to the entry file is take to be relative to the source directory.
-You can also optionally supply a path to the bundle file by way of the `bundle-file` option, otherwise the output is piped to `stdout`.
+The path to the entry file is taken to be relative to the source directory.
+You can also optionally supply a path to the bundle file by way of the `--bundle-file` option, otherwise the output is piped to `stdout`.
 ## Contact

 - james.smith@djalbat.com